WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/TF2 Nav Mesh Guide.md

 ## Stacked Areas
 <hr>

-There will be moments where you'll need multiple TFAttributes to get bots to work with some map logic, or a specific path of nav areas to setup bots for a jump. **Since TFAttributes actually *override* each others blocked status**, and you often want to preserve the original nav area for full movement, **it is often a good idea to stack nav areas on top of other nav areas**.
+There will be moments where you'll need multiple TFAttributes to get bots to work with some map logic, and **since TFAttributes actually *override* each others blocked statuses**, just applying all the TFAttribtues to one area won't work; a specific path of nav areas to setup bots for a jump.
+In these cases you often want to preserve the original nav area for full movement, **it is often a good idea in these cases to stack nav areas on top of other nav areas**.

 <br>